255BITS/255bits.com/pages/articles/hypergan-people/index.md

 # What is this?

 None of these people are real.
-We've created an infinite people generator at 256x256.
-The people above are completely random.
+We've created a person generator at 256x256.

+We can now render a theoretically infinite number of unique people.

 # More detail